asen/smg/docs/admin/index.md

 - $remote:
   id: another-dc
   url: "http://smg.dc2.company.com:9080"
+# slave_id: dc1
 </pre>
 </blockquote>

+> If the optional **slave_id** parameter is provided it indicates that this instance is a "slave" in the context of that remote.
+Its value must be the id under this instance is configured on the "master".
+A slave instance will not load and display the relevant remote instance config and graphs but will only notify it on its own config changes.

-> One can specify multiple remotes and also can cross-point remotes - each to the other.
-That helps to keep config updates propagate across remotes.
-E.g. we run a setup where our "main" instance has multiple remotes configured where the remote instance only have the "main" one as configured (for them) remote.
-With such setup one only needs a single "beefy" (more mem) "main" instance which will hold all available across the remotes objects and the other ones will only keep theirs (technically - and the local for "main" instance objects, though thats not a concern compared to having 6 other remote instances)
+> One can run a setup where the "main" instance (can be two of them, for redundancy) has multiple remotes configured where the remote instances only have  the "main" one as configured (for them) remote (with slave_id set).
+With such setup one only needs a  single "beefy" (more mem) "main" instance which will hold all available across the remotes objects and the other ones will only keep theirs.

+- **$reload-slave-remotes**: _"false"_ - By default SMG will only
+notify "master" remote instances (ones defined with slave_id property).
+One can override this behavior and make it notify slave instances too by setting this to "true".

 - **$proxy-disable**: _"false"_ - by default SMG will link to remote images via its /proxy/\<remote-id>/\<path-to-image>.png URL which in